HiPERCAM/hipercam/docs/quickapi.rst

 itself, you will be prompted for most of them, although a '\' during prompted input or '\\' on the command-line will curtail such prompting.
 The second is that commands have a memory: your entries are written to disk files to act as defaults the next time round.
-This has great benefits in practice in reducing the amount of typing.
+This has great benefits in reducing the amount of typing.
 If you want to write scripts that follow the same convention then you should look at ``hipercam.cline``.